Cricket-One Day International India v England line-ups

-Jan 19 (Gracenote) - Line-ups for the second One Day International between India and England on Thursday in Cuttack, India England won toss and decided to bowl India: Lokesh Rahul, Shikhar Dhawan, Virat Kohli (capt), Yuvraj Singh, Mahendra Singh Dhoni, Kedar Jadhav, Hardik Pandya, Ravindra Jadeja, Ravichandran Ashwin, Jasprit Bumrah, Bhuvneshwar Kumar England: Jason Roy, Alex Hales, Joe Root, Eoin Morgan (capt), Jos Buttler, Ben Stokes, Moeen Ali, Liam Plunkett, Chris Woakes, David Willey, Jake Ball Referees: Anil Chaudhary (Umpire), Ruchira Palliyaguruge (Umpire), Kumar Dharmasena (TV umpire), Andy Pycroft (Match referee)
+Jan 15 (Gracenote) - Line-ups for the first One Day International between India and England on Sunday in Pune, India India won toss and decided to bowl India: Lokesh Rahul, Shikhar Dhawan, Virat Kohli (capt), Yuvraj Singh, Mahendra Singh Dhoni, Manish Pandey, Hardik Pandya, Ravichandran Ashwin, Ravindra Jadeja, Jasprit Bumrah, Umesh Yadav England: Jason Roy, Alex Hales, Joe Root, Eoin Morgan (capt), Moeen Ali, Jos Buttler, Ben Stokes, David Willey, Chris Woakes, Adil Rashid, Liam Plunkett Referees: Kumar Dharmasena (Umpire), Chettithody Shamshuddin (Umpire), Ruchira Palliyaguruge (TV umpire), Andy Pycroft (Match referee)

 SYDNEY, Jan 23 Australia opening batsman David Warner won the Allan Border Medal on Monday for the second year in row, becoming only the fourth player to achieve that feat.